siqad/siqad/README.md

   * Time control, if the simulator supports that
   * Degenerate state visualization
   * stuff like that
+* SimAnneal
+  * Distance dependent hopping: precompute the probability of hopping from each site to any other site, put into matrix

 > general bugs
 ## Bugs